-Numicon 0-100 cm Number Line 🔟
+Numicon 0-100 cm Number Line III

 The points on this number line are 1 cm apart and are labelled from 0 to 100.
-The number line is divided into decade sections, distinguished alternately in red and blue.
-It can also be used with number rods, as an alternative to the 1-100 cm Number Rod Track.
+The number line is divided into decade sections, distinguished alternately in red and blue, to help children find the '10s' numbers that are such important signposts when they are looking for other numbers.
+It can also be used with number rods as an alternative to the 1-100 cm Number Rod Track.